TonyBogdanov/transax/docs/api/classes/Generator.md

 ▸ **getUnusedTranslationKeys**(): `Record`<`string`, `string`[]\>

 Returns a hashmap of locale keys and corresponding lists of unused translation keys.
-Those are keys that are present in the translation dictionary, but not in the extracted source code.
+Those are keys that are present in the translation catalog, but not in the extracted source code.

 #### Returns